-Ben Pollitt specialises in art and the former British empire.
-He received an MA (Hons) in English Literature from the University of Edinburgh, an MA (Distinction) in History of Art from Birkbeck College, University of London, and a PhD from UCL (2020), where he also worked as a Teaching Fellow.
-Prior to entering academia, Ben worked for many years as a teacher and examiner of A-Level History of Art.
-His research has been published in leading academic journals, including The Art Bulletin and Third Text for which he also serves as a co-editor of the ‘Decolonial Imaginaire’ forum.
+Ben Pollitt specialises in art and maritime exploration in the eighteenth and nineteenth centuries.
+He received an MA (Hons) in English Literature from the University of Edinburgh, an MA (Distinction) in History of Art from Birkbeck College, University of London, and a PhD from UCL, where he also worked as a Teaching Fellow.
+Ben’s research has been published in leading academic journals, including The Art Bulletin and Third Text for which he also serves as a co-editor of the ‘Decolonial Imaginaire’ forum.

-Ben has received a Paul Mellon Centre Postdoctoral Fellowship for his book project, ‘The Atlas Unbound, John Webber, James Cook, and the End of Sympathy.’
+Ben has received a Paul Mellon Centre Postdoctoral Fellowship for his book project, ‘The Last of Cook: John Webber’s Atlas and the Object of Sympathy.’
 He has also been awarded a Caird Library Postdoctoral Fellowship in the National Maritime Museum and the Critical Histories of Art Studentship at UCL.
+Thanks to a Paul Mellon Research Support Grant, in the summer of 2023 he will be travelling to Australia in preparation for his next book project, ‘Visualising the Elements in the Art of British Maritime Exploration (1766–1820)’

 MA History of Art: Circum-Atlantic Visual Culture c.
 1770–1830